pactus-project/pactus.org/docs/learn/cryptography/address.md

 ## Address format

-Address in Zarb is 21 bytes.
+Address in Pactus is 21 bytes.
 The first bye of the address describes the type of cryptographic algorithm and the rest of 20 bytes are the hash of public key.
 (RIPEMD-160 after Blake2b):

 ```